 A bronzed brown with highlights is an easy-to-manage hair color, done with a bronde balayage.
 With this shade, “there’s no toning required after a month or two,” says stylist Eesha Vakharia from India.

 Vakharia shares with us how she achieved this color.
 “I created valley and shaded near the roots to give it a dimensional effect with a diagonal back section.
 I left some natural pieces in between.”

 For maintenance, use color-protecting shampoo, masks, leave-in creams, and serums regularly.

 Mushroom Brown with Lighter Ends

 A mushroom brown with lighter ends makes a perfect hair color when you can’t decide whether to go blonde or dark.
 It’s created by a salon owner from Vancouver—Julia Popenco.
-“What’s beneficial about it is it stays ashy even if your natural level is super dark,” explains Popenco.
+“What’s beneficial about it is it stays ashy even if your natural hair level is super dark,” explains Popenco.

 “Ashy colors need to be lifted 1 or 2 levels lighter, then toned,” Popenco points out.
 After toning the hair, she recommends a blue shampoo when washing it.

 This look is a honey blonde balayage.
 It was created by hairstylist Katie Reaka of Florida.
 “I left the length long and added some long layers to give her movement and body.
 I love how natural these caramel-hued waves look,” says Reaka.

 This hair color looks best on medium brown hair.
 Reaka says a good thing to remember is the darker the starting hair color, the warmer the blonde will be.
 “Lightening with this natural looking balayage technique will give you weeks and sometimes months longer between appointments than traditional foils.
 This low-maintenance style is perfect for someone with a busy lifestyle,” she adds.